lainio/err2/README.md

 ```

 but not without an error handler (`Return`, `Annotate`, `Handle`) or it just
-panics your app if you don't have a `recovery` call in the goroutines calls
+panics your app if you don't have a `recovery` call in the current call stack.
-stack.
-However, you can put your error handlers where ever you want in your call
+However, you can put your error handlers where ever you want in your call stack.
-stack.
-That can be handy in the internal packages and certain types of
+That can be handy in the internal packages and certain types of algorithms.
-algorithms.

-#### Type Helpers

-These are now obsolete:
-	*when Go2 generics are out we can replace all of these with generics*.
+Also, panicking for the errors at the start of the development is far better
+than not checking errors at all.

 #### Filters for non-errors like io.EOF